AEP to pilot Mainspring's multi-fuel power generator in Oklahoma

 The Mainspring Linear Generator.
 Source: Mainspring Energy.

-July 19 (Renewables Now) - US utility American Electric Power Co Inc (NASDAQ:AEP) will pilot Mainspring Energy’s multi-fuel Linear Generator in Oklahoma, the latter announced on Tuesday.
+US utility American Electric Power Co Inc (NASDAQ:AEP) will pilot Mainspring Energy’s multi-fuel Linear Generator in Oklahoma, the latter announced on Tuesday.

 The two companies have signed a memorandum of understanding (MoU) for the pilot project, the goal of which is to provide important real-world system experience.